Chuo-ku Tourism Association Official Blog

 DSC_1732.JPG DSC_1731.JPG

-The owner, Kazuo Kobayashi, is a Japanese mother whose father is an Austrian man.
+The owner, Kazuo Kobayashi, is an Austrian mother whose father is an Austrian.

 It's very handsome.